Aaevelion/aaevelion.github.io/about.md

 				<header class="major">
 					<h3>Jobless after classes?</h3>
 				</header>
 				<p>Sometimes I wish I was.
-I am a very avid drummer, and play with my friends as a part of a band in my college.
-I also dabble in front-end web development, and watch a lot of anime, not to mention that I got a club to handle.
+I am a very avid drummer, and play with my friends as a part of a band (Ulysses) in my college.
+We recently won 3rd in IICM (Inter IISER Cultural Meet) 2023 Battle of Bands, wherein contingents from all the 7 IISERs, along with IISc, NISER and CEBS, participate ( :) ).
+I also dabble in front-end web development, and watch a lot of anime.
 I used to read a lot too, but it kind of stopped sometime during my +2.
-However, I have started picking it up again here in Bangalore, so less gooo!  </p>
+However, I have started picking it up since Bangalore, so less gooo!  </p>

 			</div>
 		</div>